pulumi/terraform-provider-google-beta/website/docs/r/sql_database_instance.html.markdown

 includes an up-to-date reference of supported versions.

 * `name` - (Optional, Computed) The name of the instance.
-If the name is left blank, Terraform will randomly generate one when the instance is first created.
+If the name is left blank, the provider will randomly generate one when the instance is first created.
 This is done because after a name is used, it cannot be reused for up to [one week](https://cloud.google.com/sql/docs/delete-instance).